usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 An authenticator where the secret is a cryptographic key.

 #### Digital Authentication
 The process of establishing confidence in user identities digitally presented to an information system.
-In previous editions of this guideline, this was referred to as *Electronic Authentication*.
+In previous editions of SP 800-63, this was referred to as *Electronic Authentication*.

 #### Digital Signature
 An asymmetric key operation where the private key is used to digitally sign data and the public key is used to verify the signature.
 Digital signatures provide authenticity protection, integrity protection, and non-repudiation.